Warning: Spoilers Off applies to Awesome pages. Proceed at your own risk.

 Cisco: I want you to know that I'm the one who figured out you were back.
 I helped stop you.
 Me.Eobard: And how'd you do that?Cisco: I have powers.
 And I helped track you down and I put you in here.Eobard: That's quite the ability you've been given.

 Episode 12: Fast Lane

 - Joe gets two Papa Wolf scenes in quick succession.
-After discovering that Wells has been stealing Barry's speedforce, he punches him out, grabs him, and throws him in a cell, saying it's either that or he'll shoot him.
+After discovering that Wells has been stealing Barry's Speed Force energy, he punches him out, grabs him, and throws him in a cell, saying it's either that or he'll shoot him.
 Not long after, he does the same thing to Tar-Pit after the metahuman put Iris in the hospital.

 - Barry and Harry closing a breach with the Breach Implosion Reactor, and in essence rewriting the laws of physics.
 Barry is ecstatic that it worked and even Harry has to admit that it was pretty cool.